matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

-The above example describes 'self-destructing message' semantics where both server and clients MUST prune/delete the event and associated data as soon as a read receipt is received from the recipient.
+The above example describes 'self-destructing message' semantics where both server and clients MUST prune/delete the event and associated data as soon as a read receipt for that message is received from the recipient.

+Clients and servers MUST send explicit read receipts per-message for self-destructing messages (rather than for the most recently read message, as is the normal operation), so that messages can be destructed as requested.

 TODO: do we want to pass these in as querystring params when sending, instead of putting them inside event.content?